A

 Export

-An actual shipment or transmission of items, services, or technical data subject to either the EAR or the ITAR out of the United States, or the release of technology, software, or technical data subject to either EAR or ITAR to a foreign national in the United States.
-Technology, software, or technical data is “released” for export through:
+An export is actual shipment or transmission of items, services, or technical data out of the United States, or the release of technology or software source code (EAR), or technical data (ITAR), to a non-U.S. person in the United States.

 Export Control Laws